 Teach these two activities to kids and give them essential tools for self regulation and emotional control.
-This post contains affiliate links – if you purchase through them you are able to support the work of Bounceback Parenting at no extra cost to yourself.
+This post contains Amazon affiliate links – if you purchase through I receive compensation at no extra cost to yourself.

 October is Emotional Intelligence Awareness Month and Bounceback Parenting is happy to welcome psychologist and author Kyle Carlin to this space to talk about a couple activities for teaching of emotional regulation that parents can help their child learn.
 Kyle focuses on teaching these basics in his children’s book, Bug and Boo.
 Story books can be very helpful for teaching emotional intelligence skills because they appeal to kids’ imaginations and give them a story they can remember in order to be able to use the skills later.

 2 Basic Activities That Teach Self-Awareness and Self-Management

 by Kyle Carlin

 As a school psychologist and parent of a 7-year-old and a 3-year-old, I see opportunities to teach social-emotional skills every single day.
 My wife and I talk with my daughter and son about understanding their emotions and teach them ways to work through big emotions.

 Conflicts with others may not feel pleasant but they give a perfect opportunity to teach social-emotional skills.

 - We talk them through conflicts with their friends and each other, and encourage decision-making that is consistent with our values.

 - We model through our own interactions with them and others.

 - And we help them think about the conflicts of characters in books and shows.